-At The Harlington and Sundon Academy Trust, we value reading.
-We are skilled, enthusiastic and confident readers.
+At the Harlington and Sundon Academy Trust, we value reading.
 We have ambitious aims for all of our children to become lifelong learners and to build their cultural capital by utilising their reading skills.
-At The Harlington and Sundon Academy Trust, our children are empowered to become passionate and motivated readers who feel confident in their own skills and enjoy reading for pleasure.
+Our children are empowered to become passionate and motivated readers who feel confident in their own skills and enjoy reading for pleasure.
 They have the self-confidence to read a wide range of genres and text types and the lessons we teach incorporate a variety of thought-provoking and inspiring texts.
 As the children move through the school, their ability to decode words in order to be able to read fluently with understanding grows and these important skills are developed through their lessons, interventions and regular reading time with adults and peer readers.
 We implement high quality interventions and regularly review these to ensure that children achieve their full potential and make pleasing progress.

 Please see here for our reading progression of skills.
 Reading Progression of Skills